Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí05/07/2025

-At the recent St. Petersburg Economic Forum, Economy Minister Maxim Reshetnikov assessed that economic indicators point to a slowdown.
-For the first time, Russian officials acknowledged that the economy is starting to slow down, three years after the conflict with Ukraine.
+At the recent St. Petersburg Economic Forum, Economy Minister Maxim Reshetnikov said that economic indicators point to a slowdown.
+For the first time, Russian officials acknowledged that the economy is starting to slow down three years after the conflict with Ukraine.
 "Based on the real sentiment of businesses and current indicators, I think we are on the verge of a recession," he said.

-Despite a series of sanctions since the Ukraine conflict broke out in February 2022, the Russian economy has still exceeded expectations and forecasts.
-Strong defense spending has been a key driver of growth and low unemployment, but it has also added to inflationary pressures.
+Despite a series of sanctions since the Ukraine conflict broke out in February 2022, the Russian economy has still exceeded expectations and forecasts of experts.
+Strong defense spending has been a key driver to maintain growth and keep unemployment low, but has also increased inflationary pressures.

 However, in the long term, inflation and a lack of foreign investment remain potential risks.
 Economists have repeatedly warned that the Russian economy is at risk of stagnation due to a lack of investment outside the defense sector.